converged-computing/mummi-experiments/experiments/aws-march-2025/README.md

 ## Discussion and Questions

  - The scale for the experiments (see suggestion above)
- - The scale for the follow up production run (and if this is a good idea, what are we demonstrating)?
+    - 10 jobs total, 6 starting size and max size allowed to scale to.
+    - Need a way to monitor when nodes come up and down (look at Kubernetes event exporter)
+    - For node types, GPU and CPU (ask Loic if interesting to test different types of CPU nodes for stages)
- - Should we run the operators on the same clusters or generate new ones?
+ - Run experiments on different clusters
- - Are we stopping cganalysis at 30 minutes (I'm not sure we can afford it if we don't)
+ - Are we stopping cganalysis at 30 minutes (I'm not sure we can afford it if we don't) (Yes)
- - Is there benefit to saving output data for the simulation if we cut at 30 minutes?
- - autoscaling sizes up to what?
- - events to wrap in the state machine operator?
- - local configs (for each of CPU and GPU)?
- - We can also primarily run GPU, but do just one environment comparison with CPU (e.g., Kubernetes)
+ - Save all output data (includes timings)
- - other features I am forgetting?
+ - Other features I am forgetting?
+Vertical pod autoscaling?
  - For AWS, I'm having trouble with getting the shared storage working (at least haven't yet).
- - Another issue with newer flux (ubuntu 24.04) is that ssh doesn't work.
-I'm going to try again and add my authorized key.
- - As a fallback, we could have flux share the data directory with flux archive at the end of each step.

 High level, because we are demonstrating the features moreso than mummi, I think cutting at 30 minutes (or even sooner) is reasonable.
 I also don't think the output of Mummi is as important as the overall timings, unless there is something interesting with respect to performance on CPU vs. GPU.

 ## TODO Vanessa

+- Come up with random patterns to run.
+- Add timings to createsims and cganalysis.
 - Both AMIs need to be rebuilt with my key added to authorized keys, and the data for the model pre-extracted.
   - [x] GPU is done
   - [ ] Still need to do CPU (tested on older image)